Attack-Wagon/action-subtree-split/README.md

-# Unity Package Publish

-Publishes Unity package using Packages/com.mycompany.mypackage folder to create upm branch with version tag.
-Therefore, you can import the package using [Unity Package Manager](https://docs.unity3d.com/2022.1/Documentation/Manual/upm-ui-giturl.html) with your GitHub repository url with version specified.
+# Git Subtree Split

+Used to perform a subtree split on a specific folder in your current repo.
+This is mainly used to create a branch within the repo on a specific folder for certain use cases.

 ## Usage